List of River City characters introduced in 2022–2023

-River City is a BBC Scotland soap opera from Scotland.
+River City was a BBC Scotland soap opera from Scotland.
 This is a list of characters who first appeared on the programme during 2022 and 2023.

 Andrew Campbell-Baxter

 Andrew Campbell-Baxter is a fictional character from the BBC Scotland soap opera River City portrayed by Emma Currie.

 He was killed off after sexually assaulting Lydia Murdoch (Jacqueline Leonard).
 The scenes were part of a storyline where a destructive storm hit Shieldinch in January 2023.

 Gillian Gibson

 Gillian Gibson is a fictional character from the BBC Scotland soap opera River City portrayed by Gail Watson.

 She is the new doctor and arrives with her assistant Mikey Duffy (Darren Brownlie).

 Dominic Gibson

 Dominic Gibson is a fictional character from the BBC Scotland soap opera River City portrayed by Richard Conlon.

 Mikey Duffy

 Michael 'Mikey' Duffy is a fictional character from the BBC Scotland soap opera River City portrayed by Darren Brownlie.

 He is the assistant to new doctor Gillian Gibson (Gail Watson).